Skip to main content

 The atmosphere should feel supportive and welcoming, with your therapist demonstrating genuine interest in understanding your unique situation.
 This session helps determine whether you feel comfortable with the therapist's style and approach before committing to ongoing work.

 Finding a therapist can feel like standing in front of a wall of keys and hoping one fits.
-MatchBot narrows the search to three that do.
+Aligned helps narrow the search to only serve up therapists who match exactly what you are looking for.

-Aligned’s AI-powered Matchbot streamlines the traditionally overwhelming process of finding the right therapist in Oxford.
-This innovative approach addresses common barriers like choice paralysis, lengthy searches, and uncertainty about compatibility.
+Aligned streamlines the traditionally overwhelming process of finding the right therapist in Oxford.
+This approach addresses common barriers like choice paralysis, lengthy searches, and uncertainty about compatibility.

-Behind the scenes, the Matchbot uses a structured intake conversation to ask about your concerns, budget, preferred session times, and the kind of therapist style that suits you.
-It then compares your answers with a carefully vetted network of Oxford-based therapists to find the best fit.
-There’s no randomness or algorithmic guesswork - just a smart, human-centred way to make sure you’re matched to someone who really fits your needs.
+Our matching conversation uses a structured conversation to ask about your concerns, budget, preferred session times, and the kind of therapist style that suits you.
+We then compare your answers with a carefully vetted network of Oxford-based therapists to find the best fit.
+There is no guesswork, just a smart, human-centred way to make sure you are matched to someone who really fits your needs.

-Complete the AI-powered intake - A brief, intelligent AI robot that understands your specific needs, preferences for therapeutic approaches, scheduling requirements, and practical considerations like budget and location preferences
+• Have a matching conversation with Ally: A short conversation with Ally, our matching agent, that covers your specific needs, preferences for therapeutic approaches, scheduling requirements, and practical considerations like budget and location

-This approach eliminates the time-consuming research phase while ensuring you’re matched with qualified, available therapists who suit your specific circumstances.
+This approach eliminates the time-consuming research phase while ensuring you are matched with qualified, available therapists who suit your specific circumstances.
 All Aligned therapists are pre-vetted, fully accredited, and committed to providing compassionate, professional support.

 Why it helps